samismos/atlas/README.md

-Run the Atlas app:
+# Run the Atlas app:

-cd into/repo
+### cd into/repo

-docker build --tag atlas .
+### docker build --tag atlas .

-docker run --rm -d -p 3000:3000 atlas
+### docker run --rm -d -p 3000:3000 atlas

+You can view the app by opening a browser and going to http://localhost:3000

 # Getting Started with Create React App